BINA: The Jewish Movement for Social Change: Programs

-BINA offers seminars and tours out of the Secular Yeshiva in south Tel Aviv, for visitors from Israel and all over the world addressing a wide range of topics including Jewish pluralism in Israel, social justice and social issues through a Jewish lens.

-Beit Midrash: BINA's Beit Midrash (House of Learning) offers a series of semester and year long courses for adults in Jewish and Hebrew literature, history, and philosophy.

-Mithabrot: Mithabrot (Women Connect) is an educational empowerment program for young girls and women in disadvantaged communities.
-The program uses the Jewish tradition of the Bat Mitzvah as a tool to educate women on topics such as body image, sexuality, family, religion, rights and responsibilities, careers, and ambitions.
-It also offers girls a meaningful Bat Mitzvah ceremony, which many girls in Israel do not have an opportunity to experience.

-Jewish Education in Public Schools: BINA provides informal Jewish education in public schools throughout Israel, with a focus on themes of Jewish pluralism, Judaism as a culture and Jewish social justice.

-BINA IDF (Israeli Defense Force) Programs: BINA offers weekend seminars and single-day workshops for numerous IDF units of soldiers and officers.
+BINA offers weekend seminars and single-day workshops for numerous IDF units of soldiers and officers.
 These workshops are focused on Jewish Identity in the context of the military.

 Faculty

 The faculty of BINA consists of historians, writers and educators, including: Haim Be'er, Dov Elbaum, Ari Elon, Rabbi Benny Lau, Ronny Someck, Tsvia Walden.

 Achievements

-BINA was awarded the Constantine Prize in Jewish Education from Tel-Aviv University for its success in using Jewish values to promote community service and social justice in youth.
+BINA was awarded the Constantine Prize in Jewish Education from Tel-Aviv University for using Jewish values to promote community service and social justice in youth.

-In 2009–10 BINA was awarded the Gerald Corner Paths for Peace Fund for its work toward Jewish Pluralism and social activism in Beer Sheva, Israel.

 In 2013 BINA acquired a public tender for teaching a course to Israel Defense Forces (IDF) officers designed to strengthen their Jewish and Israeli values and character.